equinix-labs/terraform-equinix-metal-eks-anywhere/examples/lab/README.md

       * When the node is provisioned, obtain the MAC address and choose an available IP from the IP block (usually this is the fifth address in the block, ie. gateway address + 5).
       * Add these values to the hardware.csv file on the eksa-admin machine.
       * Follow the normal steps for adding a node to the cluster.

+  If a project removed from the CSV file can not be fully deleted because one of the servers is busy deleting, run `./replace.sh the.deleted.project@example.com rm` to remove the environment from Terraform state.

 ## Terminating the Lab